carlosbc24/MD4DSP-m2python/README.md

 - **`functions/`**: contains the main functions of the project.
 The functions are divided into three files: `contract_invariants.py`, `contract_pre_post.py` and `data_transformations.py`.
 The first file contains the functions of the invariants, the second file contains the functions of the contracts, and the third file contains the functions of the data transformations.

-- **`generated_code/`**: contains the generated code via Acceleo.
+- **`generated_code/`**: contains the generated code via Acceleo from the model 'model/wf_validation_modified.xmi'.
+The generated code must be located in this directory.
+- **`generated_code/bbk/`**: contains the generated code via Acceleo from the model 'model/bbk/wf_validation.xmi'.
 The generated code must be located in this directory.

 - **`helpers/`**: contains auxiliary functions that are used in the main functions.
 The file `auxiliar.py` contains the auxiliary functions, `enumerations.py` contains the enumerations used in the project, `invariant_aux.py` contains the auxiliary functions of the invariants, `logger.py` contains the logger functions, and `transform_aux.py` contains the auxiliary functions of the data transformations.